 BMW 5 Series Touring reliability

-BMW came 21st out of 26 manufacturers in our 2018 Driver Power poll, behind Mercedes (20th position) and Audi (18th), demonstrating that the ‘premium’ German brands have considerable room for improvement.
-The 5 Series itself finished in 21st place out of 75 cars in the best cars to own category, demonstrating that 5 Series owners are generally positive about the model.
+BMW finished 27th out of 30 manufacturers in our 2020 Driver Power poll, ahead of Mercedes (in 28th place) - demonstrating that the ‘premium’ German brands have considerable room for improvement.
+The 5 Series itself finished in 40th place out of 75 cars in the best cars to own category, demonstrating that 5 Series owners are generally positive about the model.

 When the new 5 Series saloon underwent crash safety testing by independent experts Euro NCAP, it was awarded a five-star rating, with an excellent adult occupancy safety score of 91%.
 An 85% score was given for the way child occupants were protected.
 The organisation was also impressed by the effectiveness of the car’s autonomous emergency braking system.

-This is part of a £900 Driving Assistant pack, which also includes a lane-departure warning system and rear cross-traffic alert, which functions to prevent a collision during reversing manoeuvres.
-Spending a further £1,300 or so turns this kit into the Driving Assistant Plus, which adds features like adaptive cruise control for semi-autonomous driving.
+This is part of a Driving Assistant pack, which also includes a lane-departure warning system and rear cross-traffic alert, which functions to prevent a collision during reversing manoeuvres.
+Spending extra cash turns this kit into the Driving Assistant Plus, which adds features like adaptive cruise control for semi-autonomous driving.